civicrm/civicrm-dev-docs/docs/core/contributing.md

 CiviCRM works through the generosity of its users and the organizations that employ them.
 Now that you have a pull request open (and some experience working with the CiviCRM codebase), why not take some time to [review another pull request](/core/pr-review.md)?

-Pick one from the list of open pull requests, review the corresponding Jira ticket, merge the changes into your development copy of CiviCRM, and see how it works.
-Share your thoughts on the pull request.
 You'll notice that the time you spend reviewing others' code and interacting with the rest of the community will serve you well: you'll be a better CiviCRM developer, and you'll have a better product.